 Ingredients

-- 1 small butternut squash sliced into large pieces
+- 1 medium butternut squash peeled and sliced into large pieces

 - 1 red bell pepper cut into large pieces